Japan Q1 GDP shrinks 1.3%, hit by virus restrictions - RFI

 The emergency measures are tougher than in the past, and have been extended to the end of May and expanded to several other regions in recent days.

-"With the medical situation still worsening and the vaccine rollout too slow, it will take until the end of the year for output to return to pre-virus levels," he said in a note.
+"With the medical situation still worsening and the vaccine rollout too slow, it will take until the end of the year for output to return to pre-virus levels," Thieliant said.

+Japan's economy registered its first annual contraction since 2009 last year, reeling from the effects of the pandemic despite experiencing a smaller outbreak than many countries.

+Revised figures released Tuesday showed the annual contraction was marginally better than initially estimated, at -4.7 percent, from the earlier -4.8 percent figure.

 © 2021 AFP